jsbard/Interactive-Form/README.md

 # Interactive Form
- Dynamically validate a signup form and provide error handling
+## Dynamically validate a signup form and provide error handling

+* Email hint reveals custom error message if email is blank or is formatted incorrectly